Wednesday, January 31, 2018

 Monte L. Bean Museum

 Yesterday I dropped off Giovanna at school and took Bianca to Monte L. Bean Museum.
-I know I have already taken my girls there several times before, but this time was different as we went with a friend who has a little boy.
-With friends the trip to the museum gets much more fun.
+I know I have taken my girls there several times before, but this time Bianca went with a friend.
+With friends trips to the museum are much more fun.
 They have a new exhibit going on about ancient snakes.

-It was a fun day as we explored the museum, had lunch and chatted while the kids played together.
-I love little kids - they are a constantly reminder that we don't need much to be happy.
+It was a fun day as we explored the museum, had lunch, and us moms chatted while the kids played together.
+I love little kids- they are a constant reminder that we don't need much to be happy.

 Have a good weekend!